Sheep: Sustainable and Organic Production

 Trace-mineralized salt or other mineral supplements are also needed.
 It is best to feed calcium, phosphorous, and trace minerals in the grain or in a salt mixture to ensure that the animals actually eat them.
 Test your forages to determine their mineral content, and adjust mineral supplementation as needed.
 Your local Extension agent can have your forage analyzed.
 Mineral content of forage is quite variable across the country, and the type, stage, and level of production of the animal influences mineral requirements.
 Therefore, no one mineral supplement formula is right for all locations or situations.
 It is very important that you consistently offer mineral mix (preferably in a loose form), monitor its consumption, and ensure that all the sheep are in fact eating adequate amounts of the mineral supplements.
 The website www.sheepandgoat.com has additional resources on proper nutrition and feeding of sheep.

 Ration-balancing ensures that animals receive the necessary amounts of nutrients (energy, protein, vitamins, and minerals).
-By using the National Research Council's The Nutrient Requirements of Sheep (see References) and their chart of the nutrient make-up of various feedstuffs, a producer can determine the amounts of nutrients their sheep should receive.
+By using the National Research Council’s The Nutrient Requirements of Sheep (see References) and their chart of the nutrient make-up of various feedstuffs, a producer can determine the amounts of nutrients their sheep should receive.
 If laboratory feed analysis is available, it should be used instead.
 Advice from a local Extension agent can be helpful in balancing least-cost rations.
-Montana State University has a website for balancing sheep rations, www.msusheepration.montana.edu.
+For more information, see Montana State University Sheep Ration Program.

 Your goal in feeding your animals is to meet their nutritional requirements (economically) and to keep them in a productive condition.
 One way to monitor the animals’ condition is to assign body condition scores (BCS).
 Body condition scoring evaluates the body fat reserves of your sheep and is an easy method to evaluate the effectiveness of your feeding program.
 To do this with sheep, you must use your hands to feel the animal — wool and hair make it impossible to see accurately.